-After making long simmered bone broth for decades, I now also make this easy Instant Pot chicken broth recipe or Instant Pot chicken stock.
-The shorter cooking time of 2 hours versus 20+ hours not only saves time but reduces histamines for people like me with Histamine Intolerance.
+After making long simmered bone broth for decades, I also make this easy Instant Pot chicken broth recipe or Instant Pot chicken stock.
+The shorter cooking time of 2 hours versus 20+ hours not only saves time but reduces histamines for people with histamine issues.
 And homemade broth is so much better than store bought!
+Try this and save time, then freeze the extra.

 Jump to: